SamuelGauthier/iphito/doc/use_cases/create_curve.rst

 Main Success Scenario
 ---------------------

-1. The User enters the layer number
-2. The System checks the validity of the layer number.
-3. The User enters the curve type.
-4. The System checks the validity of the curve type.
-5. The User specifies at least two points.
+1. The User enters the layer number, the curve type and at least two control points.
-6. The System checks that the points are not equal.
+2. The System checks the validity of the layer number, the curve type and that the points are not equal.
-7. The System displays the curve.
+3. The System creates the curve.

 Extension
 ---------

+2.
-1. The System finds that the layer doesn't exist.
+   A. The System finds that the layer doesn't exist.

       a.
 The System prompts the User to re-enter a valid layer number.
       b.
-If the layer number is still wrong, the system asks the user whether he
-      wants to use the default layer.
+If the layer number is still wrong, the system asks the user whether he wants to use the default layer.
       c.
 The User chooses whether he wants to keep entering the layer number.

-2. The System determines that the curve type is not supported.
+   B. The System determines that the curve type is not supported.

       a.
 The System prompts the User to re-enter a valid curve type.
       b.
-If the curve type is still wrong, the User chooses whether he wants to
+If the curve type is still wrong, the User chooses whether he wants to keep entering the curve type or not.

+   C. The System determines that the points are equal

+      a.
+The System prompts the User to re-enter different points.
-      keep entering the curve type or not.
+      b.
+If the points are still equal, the User chooses whether he wants to keep entering the points or not.